Choosing a special school

 Find your local authority (GOV.UK)

-Asking for SEN schools at an annual review
+Asking for schools at an annual review

 During an annual review meeting, parents and the Special Educational Needs Co-ordinator (SENCO), if they agree, can raise concerns that the school is not meeting your child's needs.

 The local authority case officer may talk to you about your preferences.
-You can also send the local authority a list of your chosen SEN schools with the review report.
+You can also send the local authority a list of your chosen schools with the review report.

 After the meeting, the local authority should review your preferences and consult the schools.
 A local authority panel will then decide whether to agree to the change.